Background

 Market and Model

-Expect a big premium over the standard SUV body shape - around £6,500.
-Which means that prices for this second generation GLC Coupe start at around £60,000 for the base GLC 220 d AMG Line, rising to just under £80,000 for the top mainstream variant, the plug-in hybrid GLC 300 e Premium Plus.
+Expect a big premium over the standard SUV body shape - around £5,500.
+Which means that prices for this second generation GLC Coupe start at around £60,000 for the base GLC 220 d AMG Line, rising to just over £80,000 for the top mainstream variant, the plug-in hybrid GLC 300 e AMG Line Premium Plus.
 Across the range, expect the same 'AMG Line', 'AMG Line Premium' and 'AMG Line Premium Plus' trim levels.
+The top performance AMG models start from around £79,000 for the 43 mild hybrid version, with prices rising to a startinbg point of around £94,000 for the 63 S E Performance PHEV 671hp variant.

 At least the standard equipment is generous, with things like smartphone integration, wireless charging and heated front seats standard across the range.
 Many GLC customers will want to look at the optional 'DIGITAL LIGHT' headlamps.
 These project in front of the car onto the road surface when driving at night, with things like guidance lines, symbols and animation, plus the system's intelligent technology highlights pedestrians that you might come across with a spotlight function.
 If you've extra to spend, you might also want to look at the 'Parking Package' with its 360-degree camera.